Cara Bantom-O’Neill, MS., MCAP, RMHCI | Corporate Director of Alumni Services

 They were in crisis and needed help.
 As time went on and they worked the program, they reached a point where they could help others.
 This was a cycle that continued, and soon we had a community of women helping women.

-Our community of Origins women is beyond anything I could have envisioned.
+Our community of Hanley women is beyond anything I could have envisioned.

 Their love and support for each other knows no bounds and is truly a beautiful thing.
 SNAPS!
 I cannot express how valuable the support of women is in recovery.
 When I speak to a newcomer, they often claim, “I don’t get along well with women” or “it is easier to be friends with men.”
 There can be many reasons why these statements are factual for these newcomers, but this does not mean that these things can’t change.